c006/yii2-migration-utility/README.md

 Yii2 Migration Utility
 ===================

-**Major update**
-Now supports table indexes, table options for each database type and table data.

-fk - uses link table and numbering, table / columns had potential to be too long
+**Current Version - v1.1.0**

 This is a utility that writes the create table statement for migrations.
 The table(s), indexes, foreign keys must already exist.

+Foreign Key - uses link table and numbering, table / columns had potential to be too long

 Supports